newrelic/opensource-website/README.md

 ## Issues / enhancement requests

-Issues and enhancement requests can be submitted in the [Issues tab of this repository](../../issues).
+Submit any issues and enhancement requests in the [Issues tab of this repository](../../issues).
 Please search for and review the existing open issues before submitting a new issue.

 # Contributing code